BlueBindy/schengen_calculator/README.md

 # Acknowledgements and Copyright
 SCOPE code and code to link the programme to the Google Sheet was taken from Code Institute Python Essentials Project Walthrough module

+DATEEIME module imported for handling and manipulation of dates (e.g. for transformation of user-entered date strings into datetime objects so mathematical operations could be performed.)

+Gspread and GoogleAuth credentials imported to access and manipulate Google spreadsheets data.

 README structure derived from the Code Institute's example.
 The structure and The testing approach and structure is based on advice from Brian Macharia.